 In an Area Dotted with Primitive Wetlands and Woodlands, Peaceful Bayonet Point Sits Next to Werner-Boyce Salt Springs State Park, a Place Brimming with Wildlife

-Overview: Quiet Bayonet Point is in west central Florida, about 45 minutes north of Tampa.
-Unincorporated and residential, no one seems to know how it got its name.
+Quiet Bayonet Point is in west central Florida, about 45 minutes north of Tampa.
+Unincorporated, residential and down to earth, no one seems to know how it got its name.

 This is an area dotted with primitive wetlands and woodlands.
 Parts of Hudson, Port Richey and Werner-Boyce Salt Springs State Park, a 320 foot deep salt marsh, sit directly to the west of Bayonet Point, creating a buffer between the town and the Gulf of Mexico.
-Dolphins, gray foxes, tortoises, otters and many bird species inhabit the park.
-Hiking trails, fishing spots and salt springs attract visitors.
+Dolphins, gray foxes, tortoises, otters and many bird species inhabit the park, while hiking trails, fishing spots and salt springs attract visitors.
 Some homes back directly to the Park, but most dwellings are in modest neighborhoods that are neatly laid out on a grid.
-Many areas are deed-restricted (with an HOA), and most residences are constructed with a wood frame or are made from concrete blocks.
-The closest beach is Robert J. Strickland Memorial Park, also called Hudson Beach, about four miles northwest of town.
+Many areas are deed-restricted (with an HOA), and most residences are wood frame or concrete blocks.
+The closest Gulf beach is Robert J. Strickland Memorial Park, also called Hudson Beach, about four miles northwest of town.

 Age 45 or Better: 62%

 Cost of Living: 29% below the national average

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 60s and 70s.
 On average, the area receives 52 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Regional Medical Center Bayonet Point is three miles away in Hudson and accepts Medicare patients.